Sections & Flags

 Route 1, Hard.
-Only suitable for our better novice riders, (Any Experts and Inters should expect to remain close to clean) but not as hard as the Championship route on a Centre trial.
+Only suitable for our better Novice riders, (Any Experts and Inters should expect to remain close to clean) but much easier than the Championship (Hardest) route on a Yorkshire Centre Championship trial.

-Where they ride the Hard route, those 50% of the Hard sections will be less severe than those others that only the hard course riders tackle.
+Where they ride the Hard route, those 50% of the Hard sections will be less severe than the others that only the hard course riders tackle.

-Where Clubman A ride Clubman B route, those sections will be easier for the Clubman A.
+Where Clubman A ride Clubman B route, those sections will inevitably be easier for the Clubman A riders

-Route 3, Clubman B, for novices beyond the beginner stage.
+Route 3, Clubman B, for less competent novices but who are beyond the beginner stage.

-Follow ALL Red and Blue flags and All White/Yellow alternative gates where present.
+Follow ALL Red and Blue flags and also All White/Yellow alternative ‘gates’ where present (white on the right)

 50% of the sections (the ones which Clubman A also ride) will be slightly harder than the other 50% which ONLY the Clubman B ride.
-This is still steady away in terms of severity
+This route is still ‘steady away’ in terms of severity

 Route 4, Clubman C or Easy.